Autonomous browser QA with browser-use

 What happened

 The first surprise was how different the failure output felt.
-Instead of AssertionError: expected 200, got 404, we got a paragraph describing exactly what a confused user would experience.
-That made triage faster — we didn't have to decode a stack trace, we just read the report.
+Instead of AssertionError: expected 200, got 404, we got a paragraph describing what a confused user would see.
+Triage was faster: no decoding a stack trace, just reading the report.

-The second surprise was that browser-use found the z-index issue on the very first run, before we'd finished setting up the rest of the QA workflow.
-We'd been living with that bug for three days without realizing it.
+The second surprise was that browser-use found the z-index issue on its very first run, before we'd finished setting up the rest of the QA workflow.
+We'd been living with that bug for three days.

-We also discovered that full-site crawls are a mistake at this stage.
-The first time we pointed browser-use at "verify the whole app," it ran for 20 minutes, produced a wall of output, and we couldn't prioritize any of it.
+We also learned that full-site crawls are a mistake at this stage.
+The first time we pointed it at "verify the whole app", it ran for 20 minutes, produced a wall of output, and we couldn't prioritise any of it.
 Narrowing to two or three specific journeys made results immediately actionable.

 What we learned

-• Browser-use is for user journey verification, not unit testing — it answers "does the UI work for a human," which Playwright assertions and API tests cannot
+• Browser-use is for journey verification, not unit testing.
+It answers "does the UI work for a human", which Playwright assertions and API tests cannot.

-• Start with your two or three highest-risk flows, not a full-site crawl; broad scope produces noise that buries real failures
+• Start with two or three highest-risk flows, not a full-site crawl.
+Broad scope produces noise that buries real failures.

-• Set up a Python virtualenv before your first run — browser-use needs its own clean environment and Playwright binaries separate from your project dependencies
+• Set up a Python virtualenv before the first run. browser-use needs a clean environment with its own Playwright binaries, kept separate from your app deps.

-• The output is natural language failure notes, not assertion errors; this is a feature, not a limitation — it's easier to triage and share with non-engineers
+• The output is natural-language failure notes, not assertion errors.
+That is a feature, not a limitation: easier to triage, easier to share with non-engineers, easier to file as a bug ticket.

 Going deeper